Premo36/DML2.X/README v2.4.txt

 -PrBoom+ (2.6um)

 (As long as it follows the zdoom command line standard, any engine should work fine)
 ============================"HOW-TO" QUICK START GUIDE============================ BEFORE YOU ADD ANY FILE:Starting from version 2.2, DML has become fully portable, meaning that you can also place your file in the relative subfolder inside the "FILE" folder next to "DML vX.X.exe" (X is the version number)  and they will be read.
 Importing file trough the "ADD" buttons and the file manager it's still supported but you cant take advantage of the portability.
 If you don't want to load a file in dml, write it's full name (with the extension, like "modidontwanttosee.wad") in the blacklist.txt file.
+(for the exe file write just the name, eg. if you don't want to load "chocolate-midiproc.exe" write in the blacklist.txt inside the PORT folder "chocolate-midiproc")

 NOTE:If you place a file inside a folder while DML is running, you have to click on "Reload resources", otherwise it will not show up!